100% Satisfaction Guarantee

 Lacking standardized spellings, scribes and church officials recorded people's name according to how they sounded.
 This practice often led to the misleading result of one person's name being recorded under several different spellings.
 Numerous spelling variations of the surname Donahue are preserved in the archival documents of the period.
 The various spellings of the name that were found include Donoghue, Donaghoe, Donaho, Donahoe, Donough, Donahue, Donahow, Doneghoe, Donehue, Donighue, Donohoe,Donahugh, Donohough, Donohow, Donohue, Donaughue, O'Donoghue, Dunphy, Donaghie, Donaghy and many more.

-Donahue Settlers in the United States in the 18th Century
+Donahue Settlers in United States in the 18th Century

 - Philip Donahue, who arrived in Philadelphia, Pennsylvania in 1746

-Donahue Settlers in the United States in the 19th Century
+Donahue Settlers in United States in the 19th Century

 - Robert Donahue, who arrived in Pennsylvania in 1837

 - William Donahue, who arrived in Indiana in 1852